Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 - **Adversity Affinity** — Actions with very low objective chances of success; applies when Difficulty is **20+**.
 - **Escape Affinity** — Actions aimed at fleeing or avoiding danger.
 - **Treachery Affinity** — Actions involving deception, cheating, or betrayal.

+---

+### Dark Surge {#birth-dark-surge}
+A dark shard dwells within dark elves, a suffocating echo that dims the natural glow of life in their soul.
+This shadow is present from birth but remains dormant until adolescence, when it begins to actively consume its host.
+At that age, dark elven youths are inevitably claimed—by consent or by force—by the secretive organization that governs their people and teaches them how to survive with this inner darkness.
+When mastered, the shard grants terrifying efficiency; when neglected, it leads swiftly to ruin.

+**Effect:**
+The character gains an initial **+2 bonus to Initiative**.

+After each **Long Rest**, once all normal recoveries have been applied, the character gains **1d8 Corruption**.
+The character may then attempt a **Determination save** against a Difficulty equal to their current **Shadow Threshold** (0 by default).

+The result of this save modifies the Corruption gained:
+- **Critical Success:** No Corruption gained
+- **Success:** Corruption gained is reduced by **50%**
+- **Failure:** Full Corruption gained
+- **Critical Failure:** Corruption gained is increased by **50%**

+All values are rounded **up**.

+After resolving this test, the character’s **Shadow Threshold increases by 1**.

+Each time the character participates in a **Confrontation**, their Shadow Threshold also increases by **1**.

+If the character dies as a result of Corruption, they do not perish normally.
+Instead, they transform into a **Creature of Shadow**, an aberration of overwhelming violence and power—an outcome greatly feared by all who know of the Dark Surge.

+To mitigate the Dark Surge, the character may consume a dose of **Thaïs Flowers**, reducing their Shadow Threshold by **1d8**.
+Each dose costs **1 gold piece**.